spences10/scottspence.com/copy/about.md

 I'm a second career dev that reskilled from a VBA analyst developer role into web development.

+I have been spending a lot of time working in Svelte and SvelteKit for, <DateDistance date='2021-04-06' /> now, holding workshops and organising events in the form of the London Svelte Meetup.

+Check out the [speaking] section for more details about those!

-I'm a massive fan of the [Jamstack].
-I have a wealth of knowledge working with [Gatsby] and am spending a lot of time familiarising myself with Svelte and SvelteKit.
+I'm a massive fan of the [Jamstack], with a wealth of knowledge working with [Gatsby] (the React framework).

-You can check out the [portfolio section] for more information.
+Also, check out the [portfolio section] for more information.

 ### Sectors I have worked in: